 We advocate that every student majoring in physics and/or astronomy engage in a meaningful undergraduate research experience.

 • US House of Representatives Declares April 11-15, 2011 "Undergraduate Research Week"

 • Read the Resolution: H. Res.
 1654, "Undergraduate Research Week"

 • SPS Letter to NSF Advocating for Undergraduate Research Experiences

 We encourage other groups of like mind to consider signing onto such a statement, and to work with SPS to help realize such an ambition for every physics student.
-Please contact Gary White at email@example.com if your organization would like to sign onto this statement, or if your group has endorsed something similar.
+Please contact Sean Bentley at firstname.lastname@example.org if your organization would like to sign-on to this statement, or if your group has endorsed something similar.

 Why adopt this statement at this time, anyway?

 The statement above was proposed as an official policy statement of SPS with the idea that it would be useful as an announcement to physics departments, as a tool to be used by others in defending undergraduate research, and as a possible statement for other societies to consider adopting.
 For a detailed rationale of the particulars of the statement, along with many useful supporting references regarding undergraduate research, see the CALL to action developed by the Physics and Astronomy Division of CUR (CUR-P&A), with input from the American Physical Society's Forum on Education (APS-FEd).